 GHS classification and SDS production are the first and most important steps for ethanol and alcohol-based hand sanitiser manufacturers.
 For manufacturers without in-house expertise, there are consultants who can provide this.
 View the list of Industry Consultants for SDSs and Storage and Handling Systems.

 Labelling duties for manufacturers and suppliers of ethanol and isopropanol

 GHS labelling in accordance with Schedule 9, Part 3 of the WHS Regulation is required for ethanol and isopropanol that is packaged into containers to be used in the manufacture of hand sanitisers.
-The Workplace hazardous chemical labelling Code of Practice (PDF, 1.26 MB) provides more information.
+The Labelling of workplace hazardous chemicals code of practice 2021 (PDF, 1.26 MB) provides more information.

 Labelling duties for manufacturers and suppliers of hand sanitisers